• What is the Swiss franc and where is it used?

 • I will be travelling to Switzerland soon.
 How far in advance should I exchange my euros for Swiss francs?

 • If you need to exchange euros for another foreign currency, such as Swiss francs, we recommended that you request the foreign currency from your bank several days in advance.
 This is because, depending on your currency and the amount ordered, this process may be take some time.
+You can carry out the exchange at any Banco Santander branch.
+To do so, request an appointment here.

 • Converting Swiss francs to euros: What do I do with any left over foreign currency after I return from my trip?